gonzaloMS-2000/PORPOS-TMG/SMTO_2015/Location_Choice_Logit/Closest_Dummies/README.txt

 - Single_with_Threshold.ipynb: Here, we use the 2km threshold with the singly-constrained model and look at the results

 Result files:
-- Initial_Results: Early results from our first experimentation with the closest dummies.
+- Initial_Results.xlsx: Early results from our first experimentation with the closest dummies.
 Inspired the threshold analysis.
+- Confusion_Matrices.xlsx: Confusion matrices for "Proposed" vs. "Eric" models

 HTML files:
 These are files produced by Biogeme that show the outputs for various threshold models.